 This is a fabulous way to use leftover rice (either white or brown).
 You can use either rinsed and drained canned chick peas or cooked dried chick peas.
 The process for these yummy Mediterranean mini-frittatas goes like this: Prep the ingredients.
 This involves a rough chop on the chick peas and spinach, a mince on the herbs and scallions, and a small dice or crumble on the feta.
 Whisk the eggs with the non-dairy creamer or half n' half.
 Fill the muffin tins with the combined dry ingredients, pour the wet ingredients over top, then bake for 10-15 minutes until golden brown.

-- 1 cup chick peas rinsed and drained
+- 1 cup chick peas - rinsed, drained, and coarsely chopped

 - ½ teaspoon sea salt